Optimizing distortion riskmetrics with distributional uncertainty: Applications and numerical illustrations

 Next, we discuss an example of preference robust optimization with distributional uncertainty using the results in Sections \ref{sec:two_con}.
 Similarly to Section \ref{sec:61}, we consider the set of plausible aggregate portfolio loss distributions

 and the action set $A=\{(a_1,\dots,a_n)\in[0,1]^n:\sum^n_{i=1}a_i=1\}$ representing the weights the investor assigns to each random loss.
 The investor considers TK distortion riskmetrics, however, she is not certain about the parameter $\gamma$ of the distortion function $h$.
 Thus, the investor consider the set of TK distortion riskmetrics with distortion functions in which is approximately the two-sigma confidence interval of $\gamma$ in \cite{WG96}.\footnote{The aggregate least-square estimate of $\gamma$ in Section 5 of \cite{WG96} is $0.71$ with standard deviation $0.1$.} Therefore, the investor aims to find a optimal portfolio given the uncertainty in the riskmetrics.
 To penalize deviations from the benchmark parameter $\gamma=0.71$ \citep{WG96}, the investor use the term $ \mathrm{e}^{c(\gamma-0.71)^2}$ for some $c\ge 0$.
-Since the set $\M^\mathbf{a}(\bm{\mu},\Sigma)$ is closed under concentration for all $\mathbf{a}\in A$, Proposition \ref{prop:pre}, equation \eqref{eq:pre_meancov}, and Theorem \ref{th:th1} lead to
+Since the set $\M^{\mathrm{mv}}(\mathbf{a},\bm{\mu},\Sigma)$ is closed under concentration for all intervals for all $\mathbf{a}\in A$, Proposition \ref{prop:pre}, \eqref{eq:pre_meancov}, and Theorem \ref{th:th1} lead to

 We calculate the optimal values $V$ for different choices of parameters ($n$, $c$, $\bm{\mu}$ and $\Sigma$) and report them in Table \ref{tab:num_pre}, where $\mathbf{a}^*$ and $\hat\gamma$ represent the optimal weights and the parameters of the inverse-S-shaped distortion function, respectively.
-Note that the last optimization problem in \eqref{eq:pre_sol} can be calculated numerically.
+Note that the last optimization problem in \eqref{eq:pre_sol} can be calculated numerically.\footnote{The problem \eqref{eq:pre_sol} is solved numerically by the constrained nonlinear multivariable function ``fmincon" with the interior-point method.}